joonas175/WeatherAppIOS/README.md

   - Your own location
     - Add and remove to a list, which is saved in storage
     - Geocoded from given string

+# To be implemented
+- UI state saving
+- Response caching
+- Overall polishing